circularfashion/cf-api/README.md

 GET /users/api/v1/api-key/test/
 ```
 ### Response
-If the key is valid, you will receive an JSON object:
+If the key is valid, a JSON object is received:
 ```
 {"success": true}
 ```
-Otherwise, you will receive an JSON object:
+Otherwise, the JSON object will look like:
 ```
 {"success": false}
 ```

-It can also return a response code `403`.
+It can also return a response code `403` in case of error.

 # Request Types
 ## Create